 Nestled in the heart of South America, tucked between Brazil and Argentina, Uruguay is a country rich in beauty, culture and gastronomy.
 A bit off-the-beaten path, it also remains shrouded in mystery for most tourists outside of Latin America.
-The fairly recent launch of Bodega Garzón, the most sustainable winery in Uruguay, however, has put the country on the map.
+The launch of Bodega Garzón, the most sustainable winery in Uruguay, however, has put the country on the map.
 Now we have even more reasons to visit.

 The first time Alejandro Bulgheroni ventured into Uruguay’s Garzón region, he “felt the magic of the land.”
 He purchased 10,000 acres and hasn’t looked back since.
 Located just over 100 miles outside of Uruguay’s capital city of Montevideo, Garzón consists of a verdant, rolling landscape with terroir similar to that of Tuscany.

 Convinced the soil had ideal conditions to grow grapes, Bulgheroni immediately saw its potential.
 He tapped Italian winemaker Alberto Antonini to come on board, bringing his vision for Bodega Garzón to life.
 More than 10 years , and $100 million later, the stunning winery is boosting year-round tourism for the entire country.

 The first LEED certified winery outside of North America, Bodega Garzón is also the first in the world to achieve certification for its entire facility.
 A leader in energy and environmental design, the winery provides an innovative example that all wineries should model.
 Hidden among acres of lush, green vineyards, the exterior is grand.
 Clean, contemporary lines, glass and stone blend perfectly with landscaping that enhances the land’s biodiversity.